mhosseinf/Module12_Challenge_nosql/README.md

 ### Check Remaining Documents

-I verify that other documents remain in the collection using `find_one`.
+I verified that other documents remain in the collection using `find_one`.

 ### Update Data Types

-I determine the data types of the "longitude" and "latitude" fields and change them from string to decimal for better compatibility.
+I determined the data types of the "longitude" and "latitude" fields and changed them from string to decimal for better compatibility.

 ### Set Non-Rating Values to Null

-I update non-rating values to `null` for better data integrity.
+I updated non-rating values to `null` for better data integrity.

 ### Change Data Type for RatingValue

-I change the data type of "RatingValue" from string to integer to ensure consistent data types.
+I changed the " RatingValue " data type from string to integer to ensure consistent data types.

 ### Check Data Type Changes

 I verify that the data type changes have been successfully applied to the coordinates and rating values.

-This code and README serve as a guide for importing, updating, and managing data in the "uk_food" database.
-You can adapt and use this code to handle similar data import and manipulation tasks in your MongoDB projects.